andymarch/OAuth-by-Example/readme.md

 ## Getting Started

+>***Prestep***
+>
+>You will need a verified Heroku account to continue, please create one [here](https://signup.heroku.com) if
+>you do not already have one and make sure you are signed in.
+>
+>While verification will require you to enter payment information this
+>demonstration only provisions free resources and will not cost you anything to
+>run.

 This workshop uses a simple node application deployed to Heroku to guide you.
 To provision you an instance of Okta to use with the example we are using the [Beta Okta Heroku add on](https://devcenter.heroku.com/articles/okta).

-Prestep
-You will need a Heroku account to continue, please create one here if you do not already have one and make sure you are signed in.

-This demonstration only provisions free resources and will not cost you anything to run.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)